 Michael Brook, PhD, ABPP, directs the Isaac Ray Research Program in Behavioral Sciences and the Law and co-leads the Forensic Neuropsychology Laboratory with Robert Hanlon, PhD.

-The research program is rooted within the bio-psycho-social model of human behavior.
-Brook and the program members believe that the problems that exist at the intersection of human behavior and the law are inherently complex and, as such, are best informed by research approaches that are integrative and multidisciplinary.
-Current projects in their research program examine the integrations between personal and environmental factors that drive the gun violence epidemic, the use of digital technology to improve access to mental health for justice-involved individuals and the use of behavioral neuroscience tools to advance existing methodologies for violence risk assessment.
+Dr. Brook's research program is rooted within the bio-psycho-social framework of human behavior.
+The core philosophy underlying Dr. Brook's research is that problems at the intersection of human behavior and the law are inherently complex and, as such, are best informed by research approaches that are integrative and multidisciplinary.
+Current projects in the research program examine the integrations between personal and environmental factors that drive the gun violence epidemic, the use of digital technology to improve access to mental health for justice-involved individuals, and the use of behavioral neuroscience tools to advance existing methodologies for violence risk assessment.

 Contact